QCrypt/qcrypt-website/content/2025/_index.md

 <!-- ## The 2025 venue -->

-<strong>Organized by: University of Science and Technology of China</strong>
+<strong>Organized by: University of Science and Technology of China and CAS Center for Excellence in Quantum Information and Quantum Physics</strong>

 {{% /home-location %}}